Zabrane/qlnd/doc/LightningTickerplants.md

 The message returned by the API, for the successful payment, includes the route hop information.
 Here we see that the payment was routed to the Blockstream `lnd` node through one intermediate node.
-This is an example of an in-direct payment where a direct payment channel did not exist.
+This is an example of an in-direct payment where funds were routed to the destination through an intermediate node.

 ```q
 q)result[`payment_route][`hops]